Home

 About DCAT

-Dealers Capital Access Trust, Inc. ("DCAT") was incorporated in 1992 with a mission similar to that of CATD; to provide Caterpillar dealers with consistent, low cost, short-term financing to fund the acquisition of inventory and other normal business expenses.
+DCAT, Inc. was incorporated in 1992 with a mission similar to that of CATD; to provide Caterpillar dealers with consistent, low cost, short-term financing to fund the acquisition of inventory and other normal business expenses.
+DCAT continues that mission as the survivor of the merger.

-DCAT issues investment grade commercial paper ("CP") and uses the proceeds solely to fund its loan program.
+DCAT issues investment grade Commercial Paper ("CP") and uses the proceeds solely to fund its loan program.
 All loans have the same maturity dates as the CP issued to fund them.

 Liquidity Support: Liquidity support for the DCAT program is provided by CFSC.
 CFSC provides a source of liquidity in case new CP cannot be issued to pay the holders of maturing CP.
 DCAT does not issue any extendible CP.

-Click herefor an overview of DCAT CP Structure and Credit Enhancement.
+Click here for an overview of DCAT CP Structure and Credit Enhancement.

 The commercial paper program of the U.S. Caterpillar® dealers